Need another category? Click here or call us at (866) 345-6784.

 Unfortunately, going through the process of applying for workers’ compensation begins with getting sick or injured on the job.
 The circumstances surrounding the incident that led to your problems are especially crucial.
 For example, the injury had to occur during your regular work duties.
 While an event that happens during your lunch break wouldn’t apply, getting into a car accident while running an errand for your boss would qualify for a claim.

-Florida’s Division of Workers Compensation reports that most Port St. Lucie employers are required to carry workers compensation insurance.
+Florida’s Division of Workers Compensation reports that most Port St. Lucie employers are required to carry workers’ compensation insurance.
 This rule applies to any employer with at least 4 employees.
 However, all Port St. Lucie construction employers must carry coverage, regardless of the number of employees.
-All medically necessary treatment is usually covered by workers compensation, as long as it is obtained through an authorized provider.
+All medically necessary treatment is usually covered by workers’ compensation, as long as it is obtained through an authorized provider.
 If your injury causes more than 7 days of missed work, you can also receive disability benefits for lost wages.
-Unfortunately, Florida does not require your employer to keep your job available until you are able to return to work.
+Unfortunately, Florida does not require your employer to keep your job available until you can return to work.

 For example, say your supervisor asked you to drop something off on your lunch break.
 While running this errand you then get in a car accident on your way to the destination.
 Any resulting injury is eligible for workers’ compensation.
 However, if you are on your lunch break, performing no such task when you get in an accident, it does not qualify for a claim.

-The steps you take immediately following a workplace incident in Port St. Lucie, Florida are critical for purposes of filing a claim for compensation.
+The steps you take immediately following a workplace incident in Florida are critical for filing a claim.
 Follow the following steps to preserve your rights and learn how workers comp works.

 Get Medical Attention

 After you get injured or feel ill, the first step is to see a doctor.
-Don’t delay seeking help from a Port St. Lucie, Florida healthcare professional.
-This could not only jeopardize your health, but you run the risk of missing time-sensitive deadlines in the workers’ compensation process.
-Having a proper medical report detailing the extent of the damage and how it occured is the first step in the process.
-Your employer cannot file a claim with their insurance carrier without this information.
+Don’t delay receiving help from a Florida healthcare professional.
+Taking too long could not only jeopardize your health, but you run the risk of missing deadlines.

 File a First Report of Injury